September 2019 Trip

 I am looking forward to this trip for a few reasons.
 The first reason is, I haven’t made a solo trip in a while, and I miss that.
 The past few journeys to my sister’s included transporting one or both of my parents.
 Don’t get me wrong; I love helping family and my folks, but I miss solo trips.
 The second reason is, I am not driving out there, and I can enjoy the journey.
-Well, I am driving back with my sister and family (Abby too), but I still a long-awaited solo train trip out there.
+Well, I am one of the drivers for going back with my sister and family (Abby too), but I still have a long-awaited solo train trip out there.

 Taking the train is a nice change to driving.
 The drive is not bad, although the stretch of Illinois seems to take forever.
 Very few waysides and many of the gas stations are not that close to the road.

 The best part about the drive out to Nembraks is the Iowa section of I-80, for it has many convent waysides and several easy on and off places to fill up with gas and a snack.

 Because driving was not practical for this trip, I needed to find a way to get out there.
 I looked at both air and land choices.
 I chose rail, as I hinted to before.
 Cost, comfort, and convenience lead me to Amtrak, plus it is one of my favorite way to travel.

 Amtrak cost and breakdown